dabeaz/curio/docs/reference.rst

    Runs the kernel until all non-daemonic tasks have finished execution.  *coro* is a coroutine to run as a task.
 If *shutdown* is ``True``, the kernel will cancel all daemonic tasks and perform a clean shutdown once all regular tasks have completed.
+Calling this method with no coroutine and *shutdown* set to ``True`` will make the kernel cancel all remaining tasks and perform a clean shut down.

 Tasks
 -----

-Once the kernel is running, a coroutine can create a new task using the following
-function:
+The following functions are defined to help manage the execution of tasks.

 .. asyncfunction:: spawn(coro, daemon=False)

    Create a new task.  *coro* is a newly called coroutine.
 Does not return to the caller until the new task has been scheduled and executed for at least one cycle.
 Returns a :class:`Task` instance as a result.
-The *daemon* option, if supplied, creates the new task without a parent.
-The task will run indefinitely in the background.
-Note: The kernel only runs as long as there are non-daemonic tasks to execute.
+The *daemon* option, if supplied, specifies that the new task will run indefinitely in the background.
+Curio only runs as long as there are non-daemonic tasks to execute.
+Note: a daemonic task will still be cancelled if the underlying kernel is shut down.

+.. asyncfunction:: sleep(seconds)

+   Sleep for a specified number of seconds.
+If the number of seconds is 0, the kernel merely switches to the next task (if any).

-.. class:: Task
+.. asyncfunction:: current_task()

+   Returns a reference to the :class:`Task` instance corresponding to the caller.
+A coroutine can use this to get a self-reference to its current :class:`Task` instance if needed.

-  Tasks created by :func:`spawn` are represented as a :class:`Task` instance.
+The :func:`spawn` and :func:`current_task` both return a :class:`Task` instance
-  It is illegal to create a :class:`Task` instance directly by calling the class.
-  The following methods are available on tasks:
+that serves as a kind of wrapper around the underlying coroutine that's executing.
+:class:`Task` instances are not created directly, but they have the following methods that can be used in coroutines:

 .. asyncmethod:: Task.join()